IPA Session, the new face of hoppy beers

 What is an IPA Session?

-Session IPAs are generally between 3.5 and 4.5% alcohol.
-Their name comes from "session beers": light beers designed to be drunk over a long period of time without saturating or weighing down.
-But beware of preconceived ideas: this is not a watered-down IPA.
-It must retain a powerful aroma, generous hopping and balanced bitterness.
+Session IPAs typically range between 3.5 and 4.5% alcohol.
+Its name comes from "session beers": light beers designed to be drunk over a long period of time without becoming saturated or heavy.
+But beware of preconceived notions: this is not a watered-down IPA.
+It must retain a powerful aroma, generous hops, and a balanced bitterness.

 The aromatic DNA of a Session IPA